Prometheus Radio Project: Origins

-The Prometheus Radio Project evolved out of Radio Mutiny, an unlicensed station based in West Philadelphia which broadcast in the mid-1990s.
-Radio Mutiny was shut down by the FCC in 1998.
-In response, the Radio Mutiny organizers held a protest at Benjamin Franklin's printing press and stated that "for every station [the FCC] harassed or shut down, we would teach people to build ten more."
-After Radio Mutiny came to an end, some of the pirate broadcasters involved formed the Prometheus Radio Project in order to advocate for new low-power FM licenses and help community groups to establish independent radio stations.
+The Prometheus Radio Project emerged from Radio Mutiny, an unlicensed station located in West Philadelphia that broadcast during the mid-1990s.
+In 1998, the FCC shut down Radio Mutiny, prompting the station's organizers to hold a protest at Benjamin Franklin's printing press where they vowed to teach people to build ten more stations for everyone that was shut down.
+Subsequently, former pirate broadcasters involved with Radio Mutiny established the Prometheus Radio Project.
+The organization's mission was to advocate for new low-power FM licenses and assist community groups in establishing independent radio stations.

 Prometheus Radio Project v.
 FCC

 In 2003 the Federal Communications Commission, under Chairman Michael Powell, sought to significantly relax media outlet ownership regulations.
 In Prometheus Radio Project v.
 FCC, a number of broadcasters and citizens groups, including the Consumer Federation of America, the National Council of Churches of Christ, and Media Alliance, sued to prevent the FCC from following through on the decision.
 Prometheus was represented by Andrew Jay Schwartzman and Cheryl Leanza of the Media Access Project.
 On September 3, 2003, the U.S. Third Circuit Court of Appeals issued a stay which prevented the new rules from being enforced pending the outcome of the litigation.
 In 2004, the majority ruled 2–1 in favor of Prometheus and mandated the FCC re-examine its media ownership rules.
 They ruled that a "diversity index" used by the FCC to weigh cross-ownership (of radio, television and newspapers) employed several "irrational assumptions and inconsistencies."
 Dissent by Chief Judge Anthony Joseph Scirica noted that the majority were simply employing their own assumptions.

 The Supreme Court later turned down an appeal, so the decision stands.
 The FCC was ordered to reconfigure how it justifies raising ownership limits.